6 DAYS HORSE RIDING TOUR IN KYRGYZSTAN

 Internet Access: Not available

-clear waters and the surrounding natural beauty. - As you ride further west along the lake, you reach another yurt camp, home to a local nomadic Kyrgyz family.
-This visit provides a chance to observe their traditional way of life, from herding livestock to producing dairy products.
-After this peaceful ride, you return to the yurt camp for a hearty Kyrgyz dinner, served with the warmth of local hospitality.
-The day ends with a restful overnight stay in the yurt, surrounded by the serene landscape of Song-Kol Lake.
+After this peaceful ride, you return to the main yurt camp for a hearty Kyrgyz dinner, shared in a welcoming atmosphere of local hospitality.
+The day concludes with a restful overnight stay in a yurt, surrounded by the tranquil beauty of Song-Kol Lake.

 Horse Riding Day